 The Church Which is His Body ‘The Body of Christ’ Did Not Begin Until the Gospel of Grace was Revealed to the Apostle Paul

-Most in Christendom believe or were taught that Christianity began with John the Baptist. (or somewhere in between John the Baptist and Pentecost) like I was taught at my Baptist High School and Christian College in El Cajon, California.
+Most in Christendom believe or were taught that Christianity began with John the Baptizer (or somewhere in between John the Baptist and Pentecost) like I was taught at my Baptist High School and Christian College in El Cajon, California.

-NO, John the Baptist was the prophesied herald that would come on the scene to announce to the nation of Israel that their PROMISED King and the kingdom was coming!
+John the Baptist was the prophesied herald that came on the scene to announce to the nation of Israel (not the Gentiles) that Israel’s PROMISED King and the promised kingdom was coming!
 (Malachi 3:1)

 John the Baptist did not come to herald “the Body of Christ”!
 The Body of Christ and the plan of salvation for Gentiles would not be revealed for another 14-15 years.